WC hospitals see spike in trauma cases after alcohol sales resume

 With the province trying to reserve as much intensive care unit space as possible to deal with the peak in COVID-19 cases, this extra burden is of particular concern for health authorities.

-The Western Cape's head of health, Dr Keith Cloete, said that alcohol-related traumas included contact crimes and car crashes and more often than not they require serious interventions.

-"Because there are some severe injuries, we, therefore, need to have access to ICU and that’s where the big challenge comes."

-Cloete has again appealed to drinkers to indulge responsibly and think about the effects their choices have on others, especially as the provinces faces a second crisis in the form of COVID-19.
+Cloete has again appealed to drinkers to indulge responsibly and think about the effects their choices had on others, especially as the province faces a second crisis in the form of COVID-19.

 WATCH: Liquor stores reopen